nnhs-se-projects/FLL-competition-scheduler/README.md

 ## Configuring Project to be Runnable

+The most updated version is not in main **ALL FILES SHOULD BE RUN FROM THE MERGE BRANCH** for the most updated version.
 The project should be easily runnable if all of the previous installations are there, especially node.
-Once the project is checked out from Github, and everything is installed is should be runnable
+Once the project is checked out from Github, and everything is installed it should be runnable.

 ### Debugging